tn5993/minio-boshrelease/README.md

 mc cp /etc/issue boshminio/bucket/
 ```

+### Distributed Minio deployment

-For deploying a distributed version, just set the number of desired
-instances in the manifest file along with that many `static_ips` in
+For deploying a distributed version, set the number of desired instances in the manifest file along with that many `static_ips` in
-the `jobs` section of the manifest, as shown in the example manifest
+the `jobs` section of the manifest, as shown in the [example manifest](https://github.com/minio/minio-boshrelease/blob/master/manifests/manifest-dist-4node.yml).
-at `manifests/manifest-dist-4node.yml`.

-With the settings in that example manifest, you can test the
-deployment with mc as follows:
+With the default settings (in [example manifest](https://github.com/minio/minio-boshrelease/blob/master/manifests/manifest-dist-4node.yml)), you can test the deployment with mc as follows:

 ``` shell
 mc config host add boshminio1 http://10.244.0.2:9001 minio minio123